NAAC for Law Colleges & NLUs: University vs Affiliated SSR

 How long does a NAAC SSR take for a law college?

-Manual NAAC SSR preparation for an affiliated law college typically takes 6 to 9 months.
-The Binary structure for affiliated colleges (46 metrics across 10 attributes) is more compact than autonomous (56) or university (59) structures — which can shorten preparation time relative to medical or dental colleges (which carry an additional discipline-specific overlay).
-For NLUs and law universities at university scope (59 metrics), SSR preparation can take 8 to 12 months given the broader institutional scope.
-With integrated documentation that leverages BCI inspection data and existing institutional records, plus DCF 2025 single-point digital data submission, SSR-specific work can be reduced to 4 to 6 months for institutions with reasonably maintained data architecture.
+Manual NAAC SSR preparation for a law college typically takes 6 to 9 months.
+The Affiliated/Constituent Colleges Manual has 56 metrics — fewer than the 109 in the Health Sciences Manual — which can shorten preparation time relative to medical or dental colleges.
+For NLUs and law universities under the University Manual, SSR preparation can take 8 to 12 months given the broader institutional scope.
+With integrated documentation that leverages BCI inspection data and existing institutional records, the SSR-specific work can be reduced to 4 to 6 months for institutions with reasonably maintained data architecture.

 How does Edhitch support law colleges with NAAC SSR?

-Edhitch supports Indian law institutions with NAAC SSR preparation under the Binary + MBGL framework — university-scope for NLUs and law universities (59 metrics), affiliated-college scope for affiliated law colleges (46 metrics) — plus the optional Law discipline-specific overlay.
-Gap diagnostics against the 10 Binary attributes, Best Practice strategy for Criterion 7 (research centres, legal aid, moot court culture), faculty data alignment with BCI Rules of Legal Education 2008 norms, library infrastructure compliance for both BCI and NAAC, DCF 2025 digital data architecture, and integrated documentation that feeds BCI inspection readiness, NAAC SSR, and NIRF Law category submission.
+Edhitch supports Indian law institutions with NAAC SSR preparation under both the University Manual (for NLUs and law universities) and the Affiliated/Constituent Colleges Manual (for affiliated law colleges), gap diagnostics against the 7 NAAC criteria, Best Practice strategy for Criterion 7 (research centres, legal aid, moot court culture), faculty data alignment with BCI Rules of Legal Education 2008 norms, library infrastructure compliance for both BCI and NAAC, and integrated documentation that feeds BCI inspection readiness, NAAC SSR, and NIRF Law category submission.
 12 years of higher-education accreditation advisory experience covering medical, dental, engineering, management, and legal institutions.

 About this guide